-All statistics are reviewed by Public Safety staff members for accuracy and then forwarded to the Vice President for Campus Safety for final review and approval.
+All statistics are reviewed by Public Safety staff members for accuracy and then forwarded to the Vice President of Public Safety and Emergency Management for final review and approval.
 Once approved, statistics are submitted electronically to the Department of Education.